slviajero/tinybasic/MANUAL.md

 as the string code is internally not recursive at the moment.
 This might change in the future.
 Only string variables and constants are allowed as arguments.

-String addition is supported in the standard way in assignments.
+String addition is supported in the standard way but only in assignments.
 The program

 10 A\$ = "abcd"